 The charity relies on the income from its investments to fund elements of operational activity.
 Some of these funds have been withdrawn from equities and invested in the property and therefore there is a need to replace the foregone income.
-Risks include maintaining occupancy at appropriate rates particularly in light of changes in market conditions and working practices arising from the impact of the COVID-19 pandemic.
+Risks include maintaining occupancy at appropriate rates particularly in light of changes in market conditions and working practices such as the increase in working from home.
 Many tenants are smaller organisations on short term licences and existing tenants are continuing to face funding pressures which may lead to 'downsizing' or even vacating the premises.
 However, LCVS responds to enquiries from potential tenants, working with them to develop accommodation solutions which meet their needs and thus maintains LCVS's own income stream.